waseemR02/hide-rs/README.md

 # hide-rs

-A steganography library in Rust that uses the Binary Linear Transformation Matrix (BLTM) method for hiding messages in images.
+A steganography library in Rust that uses the Binary Lower Triangular Matrix (BLTM) method for hiding messages in images.

 ## Features